Improved microgrid resiliency through distributionally robust optimization under a policy-mode framework: Introduction

-Literature review/related work: Chance constraints constitute a means to provide certain guarantees on constraint satisfaction under uncertainty~\cite{sahinidis2004optimization} and have found applications in several domains including in power system optimization under uncertainty.
-The authors in~\cite{dall2017chance} provide a chance constraint formulation for distribution systems with renewable energy resources to enforce voltage regulation with prescribed probability and employ convex approximations of the chance constraints to obtain a computationally tractable formulation.
-A similar chance constraint formulation is utilized for transmission systems in~\cite{roald2017chance}, where a tractable formulation is obtained via partial linearization and a sample based reformulation.
-A real-time implementation of chance-constrained decision making is provided in~\cite{bolognani2017fast}, where the feasible region of the chance constraint optimization is updated based on real-time measurements.
+\textbf{Literature review/related work:} Chance constraints constitute a means to provide certain guarantees on constraint satisfaction under uncertainty~\cite{sahinidis2004optimization} and have found applications in several domains including in power system optimization under uncertainty.
 However, a major drawback of chance constraint formulations is that they only consider the probability of constraint violation and not the impact.
 In many critical infrastructure systems, minimizing the impact of uncertainties is far more significant.
-Furthermore, many of these methods require assumptions on the probability distribution of the uncertainty and convex reformulations exist only for a very small set of such distributions (e.g., Gaussian), which may not hold in practice.
+Conditional value at risk (CVaR) approaches do account for the risk in constraint violation~\cite{summers2015stochastic}, however, many of these methods require assumptions on the probability distribution of the uncertainty and convex reformulations exist only for a very small set of such distributions (e.g., Gaussian), which may not hold in practice.

-Distributionally robust chance constraint problems have been well studied in the literature~\cite{calafiore2006distributionally}.
-In power systems, to deal with the distributional robustness, the authors in~\cite{summers2015stochastic} consider a family of uncertainty distributions and provide convex reformulations for them.
-They also consider a conditional value at risk (CVaR) approach that accounts for the risk in constraint violation, as opposed to the probability.
-Similarly, the authors in~\cite{li2018distributionally} formulate a tractable problem for log-concave distributions and in~\cite{yang2021tractable} the authors formulate a moment based ambiguity set for joint chance constraint formulation, whereas in~\cite{madavan2021stochastic} a primal-dual sub-gradient method is considered to optimize risk constrained optimization problems.
-Even though, these methods consider the risk in constraint violations, they can often be overly conservative and furthermore still require assumptions on the underlying distribution (e.g., moments) to be accurate.